Technical Specifications

 We supply complete systems (including Canon camera, tripod, etc.) as well as “barebone” configurations.
 Please see the price list for details.

-The camera can be unmounted from the LizardQ device and used independently.
+The camera can easily be unmounted from the LizardQ device and used independently, also with other lenses.

 Processing software system requirements